jorislabarbe/jorislabarbe.github.io/_pages/about.md

 I received my PhD in Applied Mathematics from Northumbria University under the supervision of Oleg N. Kirillov before starting a one-year postdoctoral program at IRPHE (Marseille, France) to investigate the stability of stratified shear flows.

-Currently, I am involved in a postdoctoral research project at LJAD (Nice, France) in collaboration with Prof. Clamondto work on water waves (and related topics).
+Currently, I am involved in a postdoctoral research project at LJAD (Nice, France) in collaboration with Prof. Clamond to work on water waves (and related topics).

 My list of publications, the projects I am involved with and my resume are available from the menu in the top-right corner.